-120. Certificate Programs
+120: Certificate Programs

 An intensive training program with a performance assessment component.
-Upon completion of the program, participants receive a certificate attesting to the attainment of a new knowledge/skill set (e.g., CDR's Certificate of Training in Weight Management).
-Unlike a certification, participants do not receive a professional designation (e.g., CSSD).
+Upon completion of the program, participants receive a certificate attesting to the attainment of a new knowledge/skill set (e.g., CDR's Certificate of Training in Obesity Interventions for Adults).
+Unlike a certification, participants do not receive a professional designation (e.g.,CSSD).
 Certificate programs must: